Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

 \subsection{Theoretical Properties}

 For a depth function to be intuitively sound, it should provide a center-outward ordering of the data and satisfy some desirable properties. \cite{Liu90} discussed some properties satisfied by the proposed simplicial depth. \cite{ZS00} formally postulated a list of desirable properties that should be satisfied by a well-designed depth function and showed that the original Tukey's halfspace depth satisfies all these properties. \cite{NB16,GN17} among others extended such depth properties for functional data.
-We show some basic properties of the RHD in the following theorems after extending the postulation of the depth properties by \cite{ZS00} to the infinite-dimensional Hilbert space $\HH$.
-The proofs are deferred to \autoref{ssec_S1_3} in the Supplementary Materials.
+We show some basic properties of the RHD in the following theorems which extend the postulated multivariate depth properties introduced by \cite{ZS00} to the infinite-dimensional Hilbert space $\HH$.
+The proofs are deferred to Section~S1.4 in the Supplementary Materials.

 \begin{thm} \begin{enumerate}[(a)] \item (Isometry invariance) Let $A:\HH\to\HH$ is a bounded linear operator and $b \in \HH$.
 If $A$ is a surjective isometry, then we have $D_\ld(Ax+b, P_{AX+b}) = D_\ld(x, P_X)$ for each $x \in \HH$.